rellermeyer/TUD-DistributedSystems/docs/report2ndMilestone.md

 # Evaluation [&uarr;](./../README.md)

+>Please send me your codebase along side a short report that discusses how you are going to evaluate the implemented system. (e.g., what metrics, what is the setup, which experiments, etc.)

 In this report we will describe how we are going to evaluate the BFTDC[^1] Protocol system described in *"A Byzantine Fault Tolerant Distributed Commit Protocol"* by Wenbing Zhao (Department of Electrical and Computer Engineering, Cleveland State University).

 ## Functional requirements